Eldon-498/customer-products-ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 This will redirect you to login page.

-Use the following as you email and password
+Use the following as your email and password

 - **Username:** admin
 - **Email:** kazi@codeparticles.com